swiftlang/swift-evolution/proposals/0526-deadline.md

 review and debugging.
 Names centered on the mechanism (`withAutomaticTaskCancellation`) require the reader to infer the temporal aspect, while names centered on the concept (`withDeadline`) let the reader infer the mechanism from context.

+### CancellationError custom reasons

+It was considered to allow custom error reasons.
+This would mean that the tasks would need to store a custom associated type to the enum.
+The lifetime of this variable would then be incredibly difficult to nail down, but also potentially guide developers into parsing strings in errors.
+The latter would not be an ideal scenario, and likely cause string values within errors become quasi ABI.

 ### Previous Incarnations